mczajkow/mediamail/DESIGN.md

 * Locality: Messages that come from an author near a configured location are considered local to that location.
 Locality confidence is determined by matching the author's provided location information to that of the configuration.
 Locality confidence is a value 0.0 to 1.0 where 0.0 is certainly not local and 1.0 is certainly local.
 The product of `locality_multiplier` with the locality confidence awards a certain number of points for each message.
 Recommended value is `250`.
 A few examples with the recommended value would be: a locality confidence of 1.0 would award 250 points, a confidence of 0.5 would award 125 points, and a confidence of 0.1 would award 25 points.
 * Number of points per word in the message: Short messages are less intereting.
 It was once said the average length of a tweet is 6 characters.
 The number of points per word is configured in the `points_per_word` setting.
 Recommended value is `1`.
 * Shoutout Heck:  Many times a message may come in with many shoutouts (e.g. the `@` symbol) in it which are just very short messages that are designed to grab a lot of attention.
 This is an `integer` that will be decremented of the overall score per shoutout used.
 Recommended value is -50.
+* Shoutout to Me: If a message is directed to the user, additional scoring can happen.
+This is checked by comparing the references in the message compared to what is configured in the `user_identification` global.json setting under the sub-property `social_media_handles`.
+Recommended value is 500, to elevate these above the others.